What a GFE legally is in Missouri

 Most clients are cleared in one visit.
 Occasionally we need additional information (a recent provider note, for example), and we'll tell you exactly what's needed.

-Aesthetic injectable practice has historically been the wild west of nursing.
+Aesthetic injectable practice has historically been an under-regulated space within nursing.
 The GFE requirement exists because patients have been harmed when corners were cut — by injectors without medical oversight, by clinics treating people with contraindications they didn't know to ask about, by practices using product they shouldn't have been administering.

 The GFE is the medical gate that keeps the practice on the right side of medicine, not cosmetics-as-retail.